Photosynq/helpers/docs/documentation.md

 ## danger

-Add an Danger Message for the User.
+Add a Danger Message for the User.
 These messages will be shown in the data viewer as well.
 Use these messages to indicate a problematic issue that will most likely result in an invalid measurement.

 ### Parameters